godotengine/godot-docs/classes/class_node.rst

 - void  **remove_and_skip**  **(** **)**

-Remove a node and set all its children as childrens of the parent node (if exists).
+Remove a node and set all its children as children of the parent node (if exists).
 All even subscriptions that pass by the removed node will be unsubscribed.

 .. _class_Node_get_index: